Climate Papers

 UN, IPCC Errors, Miscalculations, and Other Related Factors Causing Their Projections to be 20-60% Underestimated

-Click here to understand the long-term history of the IPCC underestimating the consequences, timeframes, and the needed global fossil fuel reduction targets by as much as 30-60% or more.
+Click here to understand the long-term history of the IPCC underestimating the consequences, timeframes, and the needed global fossil fuel reduction targets by as much as 20-40% or more.
 This page and its linked pages will help explain why the current 2025 global fossil fuel reductions are so severe, compensating for the 40-plus years society has delayed and failed to implement the required gradual fossil fuel reductions.
-It is critical to understand the gross underestimation and other flaws and factors that are not fully accounted for in current climate risk assessments, based on the UN's Intergovernmental Panel on Climate Change (IPCC) calculations and modeling.
+It is critical to understand the gross underestimation and other flaws, as well as unaccounted-for factors, in current climate risk assessments, which are based on the UN's Intergovernmental Panel on Climate Change (IPCC) calculations and modeling.

 Click here to see precisely how the IPCC "cooked the fossil fuel reduction calculations" and grossly skewed the current IPCC global fossil fuel reduction calculations by including unproven, non-existent, and unscalable "carbon-sucking unicorn" technology into their projections.